Iron Deficiency in Children

 Without enough iron, our red blood cells will not produce sufficient hemoglobin to adequately bind oxygen and carry it throughout the body.
 Not only will our bodies lack hemoglobin, but without iron, our bone marrow will be unable to produce effective red blood cells.

-In turn, we develop iron deficient anemia and experience a host of unpleasant side effects, including:
+We low iron levels go unchecked we can develop iron deficient anemia and experience a host of unpleasant side effects, including:

 - Mood swings